Emarioo/BetterThanBatch/README.md

 - **Runtime type information** - Not included by default.
 Import `Lang` to access type information.
 - **Print any type** - The `Logger` module implements a polymorphic `std_print` function which takes in a pointer of some type and prints it.
 - **Preprocessor** - Conditional sections, recursive macros, and functions inserts that allow you match functions where you want to insert text at the start of them.
-- **Compile time execution** - Only globals are evaluated at compile time at this moment.
 - **Stack trace and asserts** - `Assert` and `StackTrace` modules that in combination with function inserts give you a stack trace similar to Javascript.
 - **x86-64 generation** - Compiler supports x86-64 targets.
 (32-bit x86 is not supported yet)
 - **ARM generation** - Currently **Experimental**, use at your own risk.